Hakuba Ski Resort in Nagano, home to Japan's premier powder snow

 1. Bullet train then bus

-You can take the Shinkansen bullet train from Tokyo Station to Nagano Station which is about 1 hour and 30 minutes.
-Once you get to Nagano Station, go to the east exit so you can take a bus that goes straight to Hakuba.
+The fastest way to get to Hakuba Ski Resort from Tokyo is by Shinkansen from Tokyo Station to Nagano Station — taking just 1 hour and 30 minutes.
+Once you get to Nagano Station, go to the east exit then board a bus that goes straight to Hakuba.
 The bus ride should take about an hour.

 2. Direct Express Bus

 Take an Alpico Express Bus from Tokyo Station to Hakuba Station.
-The bus ride should take about 5 hours with two stops to rest or go for a restroom break.
+The bus ride should take about 5 hours with two rest stops.
 Please expect longer travel time during holidays and weekends.

-Here comes the fun part!
-Let’s get to know the nine Hakuba ski resorts that you can visit during your Japan ski trip!
+Here comes the fun part — deciding which ski resorts in Hakuba to check out.
+Let’s get to know the 10 Hakuba ski resorts that you can visit during your Japan ski trip.

 This beginner-friendly ski resort is probably one of the most popular ones in Hakuba, along with Hakuba 47 Ski Resort.
 Here at Hakuba Goryu Ski Resort, the beginner slopes located in Toomi and Iimori are flat and wide, making it totally safe for first-timers.
 They offer beginner lessons in these areas too, both for kids and adults.
 Since the slopes in Toomi are especially spacious, skiing at night is allowed, so long as you stay in the area only.